 The carrying amounts of financial instruments comprising cash and cash equivalents, short-term investments and accounts receivable approximate fair value because of the short maturities of these instruments.
-The carrying amount of the Company's long-term debt approximates its fair value because interest charged on the loan balance is variable.
+The carrying amount of the Company's U.S. Revolving Note approximates its fair value because interest charged on the loan balance is variable.
 See Note 13 for information about the techniques used to assess the fair value of financial assets and liabilities, including our fixed rate debt instruments.